doytsujin/docker-sensu/README.md

-Based on and forked from [docker-sensu]: https://github.com/etki/docker-sensu
+Based on and forked from [docker-sensu][https://github.com/etki/docker-sensu]

 ### Sensu unofficial Docker images